-In 2010 the United States Supreme Court held in a case called Padilla v.
+In 2010, the U.S. Supreme Court held in a case called Padilla v.
 Kentucky that it is considered ineffective assistance of counsel for a criminal attorney not to advise a client of the immigration consequences of certain criminal convictions prior to advising the client to enter into a plea bargain agreement.
-This was a very important decision because it helps protect immigrants from pleading guilty to crimes without knowing whether they will become deportable as a result.
-Furthermore, the Court’s decision implied that if you were not provided with information about the immigration consequences of your conviction, your constitutional rights were violated and you have a sound basis to vacate your conviction.
+This was an important decision because it helps protect immigrants from pleading guilty to crimes without knowing whether they will become deportable as a result.
+Furthermore, the Court's decision implied that if you were not provided with information about the immigration consequences of your conviction, your constitutional rights were violated and you have a sound basis to vacate your conviction.

 If you have been convicted of a state crime that makes you deportable and are unable to get your conviction vacated by any other means, you could try to get a pardon from your state governor, pardoning panel, or prisoner review board.

 Unfortunately, in some states this process could take years.
 If you have been convicted of a federal crime that makes you deportable, you could attempt to obtain a pardon from the President of the United States.
 If you are successful in getting a pardon, the conviction will not count against you and you can avoid deportation.

 If you have been arrested for a crime that could have immigration consequences—most likely because it could be considered either a crime of moral turpitude or an aggravated felony—you must take all possible measures to avoid a conviction.
 Find out whether your attorney is familiar with the immigration consequences of your conviction and whether it is possible to plead your charge down to something that would not make you deportable.